mogilvie/CalendarBundle/README.md

 modify / interact with the events.

 ### CalendarLoadEventsListener
-Thrown when the calendar is first loaded and whenever the user changes the view date range.
+The event is thrown when an CalendarEvent is first loaded and whenever the user changes the view date range.

 Used to query for and decorate CalendarEvents to be displayed in the calendar.

 ### CalendarNewEventListener
-Thrown when a new event is created in the calendar.
+The event is thrown when an CalendarEvent in the calendar.

 Used to populate and decorate the new CalendarEvent to customise it for your application.

 ### CalendarRemoveEventListener
-Thrown when an event is deleted or removed.
+The event is thrown when an CalendarEvent is deleted or removed.

 Used to modify or remove the CalendarEvent to customise it for your application.

 ### CalendarUpdateEventListener
-Thrown when an event is modified.
+The event is thrown when an CalendarEvent is updated.

 Used to modify or remove the CalendarEvent to customise it for your application.
 For
 example:
-- Send an email updating invitees.
+- Send an email updating attendees.
 - Change relationships.

 See the documents section for more detail of the listeners available:

+### CalendarGetAddressListener
+The event is thrown when a the calendar is loaded.
+It allows the opportunity to provide email addresses to the autocomplete attendee email input.

 ## Step 4: Configure the bundle